jayghoshrao/tsync/README.md

-# mirror-sync
+# tsync

-An rsync wrapper for mirroring directory trees between machines with a simple push/pull workflow.
+An rsync wrapper for syncing directory trees between machines with a simple push/pull workflow.

 ## Features

 - **Push/Pull workflow**: Sync files to multiple remotes or pull from a single source
-- **Config-based remotes**: Define remotes once in `.mirrors.yaml`, use by name
+- **Config-based remotes**: Define remotes once in `.tsync.yaml`, use by name
 - **Directory structure preservation**: Maintains relative paths from the config root
 - **Flexible excludes/includes**: Configure patterns in YAML or override via CLI
 - **Diff with remotes**: Compare local and remote states before syncing